Last Updated: 5/7/21 | May 7th, 2021

 The Best Travel Insurance Companies for Travelers

-My favorite travel insurance company is World Nomads, founded by an ex-nomad, so he understands what it’s like being a traveler.
+My favorite travel insurance company is World Nomads.
+It was founded by an ex-nomad so they understand what it’s like being a traveler.
 I’ve been using them since I started traveling all the way back in 2003.
-They are reputable and reliable, and they process their claims quickly.
+They are reputable and reliable and they process their claims quickly.

 With World Nomads, you can purchase and renew your policy online in a matter of minutes and they have friendly and responsive staff who will answer your questions promptly.
 They can also help solve problems via social media.